Ford Mustang Mach-E SUV - Interior & comfort

-Standard equipment is generous, including features like adaptive cruise control, automatic headlights, all-round parking sensors, dual-zone climate control, heated seats, a heated steering wheel and a rear-view camera.
+Standard equipment in Select trim is generous, including features like adaptive cruise control, automatic headlights, all-round parking sensors, dual-zone climate control, heated seats, a heated steering wheel and a rear-view camera.
 It's possible to display wireless Apple CarPlay or Android Auto on the central screen and there's wireless smartphone charging.

 Buyers can upgrade from the standard Absolute Black body colour, but this can be pricey.
 The “Premium” paint finishes start from around £800, with a range of “Exclusive” finishes increasing the price tag to around £1,150.